chihhsiangsu/web-challenges/backend-api-routes/backend-api-routes_products/README.md

 - Create the file `/pages/products/index.js`.
 - Import the `useSWR` hook, create a fetcher and fetch `/api/products`.
-- Map over the fetched `data` object to create a list of all products where you display their information.
+- Map over the fetched `data` object to create a lis t of all products where you display their information.
 - Switch to the browser and open `/products`: you should now see a (rarely styled) list of all products.

 ✨ Great work, you've consumed your own api route to display its data in the frontend!